juju/docs/src/en/controllers.md

 ## Controller management

-Common controller management tasks are summarized below.
+Common tasks are summarized below.

 ^# Create a controller